Lima: Etymology

 6, date of the feast of the Epiphany.
-This name quickly fell into disuse, and Lima became the city's name of choice; on the oldest Spanish maps of Peru, both Lima and Ciudad de los Reyes can be seen together.
+This name quickly fell into disuse, and Lima became the city's name of choice.
 After José de San Martín reached Lima in 1821 during the Peruvian War of Independence, the city was granted the title of Heroica y Esforzada Ciudad de los Libres ("Heroic and Courageous City of the Free") in September of the same year.

 The river that flows through Lima is called Rímac, and many people erroneously assume that this is because its original Inca name is "Talking River" (the Incas spoke a highland variety of Quechua, in which the word for "talker" was pronounced /qu/).
 However, the original inhabitants of the valley were not Incas.
 This name is an innovation arising from an effort by the Cuzco nobility in colonial times to standardize the toponym so that it would conform to the phonology of Cuzco Quechua.

 Later, as the original inhabitants died out and the local Quechua became extinct, the Cuzco pronunciation prevailed.
 Nowadays, Spanish-speaking locals do not see the connection between the name of their city and the name of the river that runs through it.
 They often assume that the valley is named after the river; however, Spanish documents from the colonial period show the opposite to be true.